-An initiative currently being explored by the Garda (Police) Racial and Intercultural office is the development of a network of contact individuals within the many minority ethnic communities in Ireland.
+An initiative explored by the Garda (Police) Racial and Intercultural office is the development of a network of contact individuals within the many minority ethnic communities in Ireland.
 Other ongoing initiatives include the quarterly production of a Garda (Police) Racial and Intercultural Newsletter together with developing awareness raising campaigns on racial and ethnic issues.

 Information Booklet In 2002, the Gardaí (Police) published Your Police Service in Intercultural Ireland', a source of information for all minorities in Ireland aimed at facilitating an understanding of the role of An Garda Síochána (Irish Police Force).
 The booklet gives a brief guide to the police service, those aspects of Irish law which affect people in their daily lives, what they can expect if they have a complaint to make and what structures are there to deal with such complaints.
 This booklet is available in 12 languages at the webpage of the Garda Racial and Intercultural Office.

 Crime Prevention Advice An Garda Síochána, with the financial assistance of the Office for the Promotion of Migrant Integration, has published a number of crime prevention and community safety information sheets for migrants.
 These sheets provide information on road safety, personal security at home and within the community, advice on securing possession, information about substance abuse as well as useful contacts.
 They are available in the following languages: French, Latvian, Lithuanian, Mandarin, Polish, Portuguese, Romanian, Russian and Spanish.